-Rich Birch will be a featured speaker at the 2018 XP-Seminar.
-Enjoy this great article from him … and join us at the Seminar.
+Rich Birch was a featured speaker at the 2018 XP-Seminar.
+Enjoy this great article from him … and join us at the next XP-Seminar.
 Rich has plenty of experience in ministry, business and coaching pastors.
 He has fresh and keen insights for the church today.
 See if you agree with us on this one …

 Only 2% of churches will ever see a weekend service attendance upward of 1,000 people. [ref] This particular growth barrier really is a gigantic challenge for church leaders, akin to low-oxygen at high-altitudes setting.
 Of all the challenges that present themselves to leaders who are looking to see their church break this barrier and go beyond, the leadership of the staff team might be among the most profound and complex.
 You could be asking yourself how you manage your team better, to witness your church break this barrier.